hwheeler01/CompBio/github.md

 Repository name: `myrepo` (or whatever you wish)
 Choose "Public" and check the box next to "Initialize this repository with a README."

-Click big green button "Create repository."
+Click big green button "New repository."

-Copy the HTTPS clone URL.
+Click big green button "Clone or download" and copy the HTTPS clone URL.
 There is clipboard icon near the right side under the description.

 ### 4. Clone the repo to your local computer